 Community, Culture & Education

 As individuals and as a community, we benefit from opportunities to receive a quality education and to live in a supportive, enjoyable community.
-A diverse and vibrant community, Oakland is home to a variety of cultural institutions and activities that benefit all members of the Oakland community, creating a more joyful and engaging environment supporting creative expression.
-Quality local education opportunities provide Oakland with a smart, capable workforce and enable our residents to pursue their chosen paths.
+A diverse and vibrant city, Oakland is home to a variety of cultural institutions and activities, creating a more joyful and engaging environment that supports creative expression.
+Quality local education opportunities provide Oakland with a ready, capable workforce, and enable our residents to pursue their chosen paths.

 Sustainable City Highlights

 Public Art Enriches Uptown - The Public Art Program opened Uptown ArtPark, a public outdoor art gallery accessible 24/7.
 “Repurposed,” the inaugural exhibition, featured large‐scale sculptures made from recycled and found materials.
 Nearby, installation began on “Shifting Topographies,” a massive wall sculpture with color‐shifting paint that evokes the East Bay hills and the surface of the Bay, brightening an alley entrance to the 19th Street BART station.
 The City’s Cultural Funding grants supported over 15,000 arts activities that served more than 217,000 residents and visitors city‐wide, including more than 8,000 students in Oakland public schools.

 Public Works’ Environmental Stewardship Program Builds Community - The City’s Environmental Stewardship Program engages, equips, and mobilizes community volunteers to clean, green, and beautify Oakland and enhance its natural environment.
 Volunteers lead and participate in community cleanups, annual city‐wide events, and “Adopt a Spot,” an ongoing volunteer stewardship program that includes over 400 “spots.”
 Volunteers deliver environmental services such as litter cleanup and pollution prevention, storm water management, and wildlife habitat protection, and restoration.